 Great Lakes Potato Chips – @GreatLakesChips

 With seven flavors, their method of cooking with the skins on and cooking in sunflower oil adds extra crunch to the chips.
-All are kettle cooked.
+All are kettle-cooked.

-Great Lakes Potato Chip Co. started in Traverse City in 2010, by father and son team of Ed and Chris Girrbach.
+Great Lakes Potato Chip Co. was started in Traverse City in 2010, by the father and son team of Ed and Chris Girrbach.
 They made $80,000 the first year and never looked back.
 Great Lakes Potato Chip is one of the fastest-growing private companies in America and included in the Inc. 5000, an annual ranking The chip company gets almost 95 percent of its potatoes from Sackett Farms in Mecosta County.

 In 2016 Great Lakes Potato Chips took a gold medal for its original kettle-cooked potato chip at the annual New York Chips Festival in Saratoga Springs.